-The latest study (conducted by Metropolis Research in September and October 2015) considers the views of more than 800 randomly selected households from 10 local neighbourhoods.
+The latest study (conducted by Metropolis Research in September and October 2017) considers the views of more than 800 randomly selected households from 10 local neighbourhoods.

-Satisfaction with Council's performance improved strongly in 2015 over the preceding year.
+Satisfaction with Council's performance remains high in 2017 in line with the preceding years.

-Average satisfaction with the 27 Council services and facilities surveyed was in the 'very good' category.
+Average satisfaction with the 27 Council services and facilities surveyed was in the 'good' category.

-Highlights include improved satisfaction with Yarra's governance and leadership, environmental responsibilities and planning and housing development.
+Highlights include improved satisfaction with Yarra's governance and leadership, environmental responsibilities, planning and housing development.